zubkov-andrei/pg_profile/doc/pg_profile.md

   Where:
   * *sample* is a sample identifier
   * *sample_time* is a time when this sample was taken
+  * *sizes_collected* is set if all relation sizes was collectid in this sample
   * *dbstats_reset*, *clustats_reset* and *archstats_reset* is usual null, but will contain *pg_stat_database*, *pg_stat_bgwriter* and *pg_stat_archiver* statistics reset timestamp if it was happend since previous sample
 Sample-collecting functions are also supports the server repository - it will delete obsolete samples and baselines with respect to *retention policy*.